tobilg/mesos-framework-boilerplate/README.md

 As [mesos-framework](https://github.com/tobilg/mesos-framework) is a wrapper around the Master's Scheduler and Executor HTTP APIs, a `masterUrl` needs to be specified.
 If you use Mesos DNS in your cluster, you don't need to set anything here, because `leader.mesos` will be automatically used to discover the leading Mesos Master.

-You should definitely customize the `frameworkName` though!
+You should definitely customize the `frameworkName` though, keep in mind that the framework name is the identifier used for ZK persistency!

 ```javascript
 // The framework's overall configuration